Veteran reviewing short-term loan options on a laptop at home

 Separate from the SCRA, the Military Lending Act (MLA) caps the Military Annual Percentage Rate (MAPR) at 36% on most consumer credit products offered to active-duty borrowers and their dependents.
 The MLA covers payday loans, installment loans, and refund anticipation loans.
 Violations carry civil and criminal penalties for lenders.

-It is worth understanding how predatory lending differs from fair lending before signing any short-term loan agreement, since some lenders deliberately obscure MAPR calculations.
+Understanding how predatory lending differs from fair lending before signing any short-term loan agreement is essential, since some lenders deliberately obscure MAPR calculations to make compliance harder to verify.

-Key Takeaway: The Military Lending Act caps interest on most consumer loans for active-duty borrowers at a 36% MAPR, while the SCRA reduces pre-service debt rates to 6% — two powerful but widely underused federal protections.
+Key Takeaway: The Military Lending Act caps interest on most consumer loans for active-duty borrowers at a 36% MAPR, while the SCRA reduces pre-service debt rates to 6%.
+Both protections are widely underused, largely because lenders are not required to volunteer them.

 Which Credit Unions Specialize in Short-Term Loans for Veterans?

-Navy Federal also offers a Savings Secured Loan product designed specifically to help veterans with thin or damaged credit histories access funds while building their FICO score.
-This type of product — part personal loan, part credit-building tool — is explored further in our guide to secured cards versus credit builder loans.
+Navy Federal also offers a Savings Secured Loan product designed to help veterans with thin or damaged credit histories access funds while building their FICO score.
+This type of product functions as part personal loan and part credit-building tool, explored further in our guide to secured cards versus credit builder loans.

 Program / Lender Max Loan Amount Interest Rate Eligibility